ProbabiliSaaS/docs/index.md

 # ProbabiliSaaS

-ProbabiliSaaS is a collection of Probabilistic Data Structures with the ability to scale up and down, and expire elements after a set time.
+ProbabiliSaaS is a collection of Probabilistic Data Structures with the ability to scale up and down, and expire items after a set time.
 It uses our proprietary, patent pending Data structures.
 Currently we offer Bloom Filter and Cuckoo Filter variants.
 HyperLogLog with an expiration is in the making.

 ## Primary features

 * Supports scale up and down autonomously to reduce memory footprint.
-* Support expiration of elements after set time.
+* Support expiration of items after set time.
 Similar to 'EXPIRE'.
 * Offers unique API beyond 'RedisBloom'.

 ## Give it a try